Battle of Remagen: Bridgehead established

 After the bridge was captured, U.S. Army military engineers and technicians from the U.S. Army engineers from the 276th Engineer Combat Battalion and specialized welders and steel workers from 1058th Bridge Construction and Repair Group immediately started work to repair battle damage, fill holes in the deck, and reinforce the bridge.
-At 4:30 am on 8 March, the 1st Battalion/310th Infantry Regiment/78th crossed the Ludendorff Bridge, followed in the next two days by the rest of the division.
+At 4:30 a.m. on 8 March, the 1st Battalion/310th Infantry Regiment/78th crossed the Ludendorff Bridge, followed in the next two days by the rest of the division.
 The 78th were joined by the 79th and the 99th Infantry Divisions.

-The commanding officer of 7th Armored Division, Major General Robert W. Hasbrouck, was instructed to immediately move a combat command, reinforced by one battalion of infantry, to an area near Remagen where it would relieve the 60th Infantry Regiment/9th Infantry Division.
+The commanding officer of 7th Armored Division, Maj.
+Gen. Robert W. Hasbrouck, was instructed to immediately move a combat command, reinforced by one battalion of infantry, to an area near Remagen where it would relieve the 60th Infantry Regiment/9th Infantry Division.
 The 310th Infantry Regiment, 78th Infantry Division, was the first unit to follow the 9th Armored Division across the Rhine.
 To maximize effective command and control, Millikin decided to initially attach all units as they crossed the river to Combat Command B, 9th Armored Division.
 Before long, Hoge was effectively in command of all or a portion of three divisions: the 9th, 27th, and the 78th.

 III Corps had previously attached a treadway bridge company to the 9th Armored Division's column, but the 9th needed more bridge-building resources.
 Over the next two days, First Army headquarters rounded up three heavy pontoon battalions, the 51st and 291st Engineer Combat Battalions, two treadway companies, and a DUKW amphibious truck company.
 All were assigned to III Corps and given the task of building two tactical bridges across the Rhine.
 The two small roads leading into Remagen from the west and south were rapidly choked for miles with hundreds of amphibious trucks, bridging equipment, anti-aircraft batteries, tanks, supply vehicles, trucks with trailers, and thousands of troops who were diverted to take advantage of the unexpected bridgehead.
 The approaches to the bridge were frequently backed up with troops waiting for their turn to cross the bridge.

-First Lieutenant Jack Hyde of the 9th Military Police Company was the 9th Division's officer in charge of the flow of men and materials across the bridge.
+1st Lt.
+Jack Hyde of the 9th Military Police Company was the 9th Division's officer in charge of the flow of men and materials across the bridge.
 He established a rigid traffic control and holding patterns that his unit enforced.
-Only four months before while a second lieutenant during the Battle of the Bulge, he had refused General Patton access to a restricted area.
+Only four months before while a 2nd lieutenant during the Battle of the Bulge, he had refused General Patton access to a restricted area.
 Patton demanded to be let through, and when Hyde refused, Patton asked for Hyde's name.
 Given Patton's penchant for a violent temper, Hyde expected a dressing down, but Patton instead made sure that Hyde was promoted to first lieutenant.
 Hyde was awarded the Silver Star later in March for his bravery and gallantry under fire on the approach to the bridge.